 The flute, clarinet, trumpet, alto sax, trombone, baritone/euphonium, percussion, violin, viola and cello are offered because they are the best choice for beginners at this grade and stage of musical development.
 Highly motivated flute or clarinet players may switch to the oboe or bassoon in middle school.
 This is also true for alto sax players who may switch to tenor or baritone saxophone.
 Highly motivated trumpet players with a great sense of pitch may switch to French Horn as well as string players making a switch to double bass.
 But until students have at least two years of experience on one of the instruments above, and the strength and stature to play the more challenging instruments, beginners should choose one of these instruments.
 Exceptions will be considered for students who are taking private lessons on an instrument not listed above after Mr. Pendergrass consults with the parents, student and private teacher.

 Instrumental music instruction is for band and orchestra instruments that are typical of ensembles in middle school and beyond.
-While the piano and guitar is used in these ensembles, we are not set-up for group piano and guitar lessons at this time.
+While the piano and guitar is used in these ensembles, we are not set-up for group piano and guitar or drumset lessons at this time.

 What about the drums and percussion?

 There will be a limited number of beginning drum students each year.
 Students wishing to learn drums will be considered percussion students and will learn the fundamental rudiments on snare drum, auxiliary percussion and mallet percussion.
 Extra practice in these three areas will be required.
 Students who want to play percussion as their first choice need to purchase a pair of drum sticks and a practice pad.
 A concert snare drum owned by the school will be used during lessons and concerts as well as a set of bells that can be checked out for practice at home.
 Instruction on the drumset or drumkit will not be offered.